openstack-archive/openstack-specs/specs/log-guidelines.rst

   not be so verbose as to overwhelm real signal with noise.
 Should not be continuous "I'm alive!" messages.
 - Debug: developer logging level, only enable if you are interested in reading through a ton of additional information about what is going on.
+- Trace: In functions which support this level, details every parameter and operation to help diagnose subtle bugs.
+This should only be enabled for specific areas of interest or the log volume will be overwhelming.
+Some system performance degradation should be expected.

 Proposed Changes From Status Quo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~